thang-motion/Electric-motors-fundamentals/README.md

 Testing: modifying the readme file for the second time.
 Also, adding the guideline on writing latex in VSCode and push to Github

+# Modified the handle and trying to commit

 # Electric Motors Fundamentals